schibsted/middy-error-handler/README.md

 - `logger` (defaults to `console`) - a logging function that is invoked with the current error as an argument.
 You can pass `false` if you don't want the logging to happen.
 - `level` (defaults to `error`) - log level to use for the error log entry
+- `exposeStackTrace` (defaults to `false`) - if `true`, the stack trace will be exposed in the response body
+- `filter` (function, defaults to always returning `true`) - a function that is invoked with the current error as an argument.
+If it returns `true`, the error is logged and its stack trace returned as long as `exposeStackTrace` is also true, otherwise it is not.

 ## Sample usage